Appendix B — Research computing overview

 There are two critical differences between these two books and ours.
 First, we felt it was important to include code to reproduce every analysis in the book.
 In contrast, “The Effect” and “The Mixtape” only include code to produce some of the analyses they contain.
 Including code for every analysis in those books would likely have resulted in significant greater length and complexity, and doing so in multiple languages even more so.

-package for R and this package works most seamlessly with R code.
-Producing this book using Stata, SAS, or even Python would have been much more challenging.4
+Finally, this book has been written with Quarto, a software package that works most seamlessly with R code.
+Producing this book using Stata or SAS would have been much more challenging.3

 Even though this book uses R, we believe it should be of interest to dedicated users of SAS, Stata, and Python.
 First, one can probably get a lot of out this book with a minimal investment in learning R. We have endeavoured to make the code understandable even if viewed as a kind of pseudo-code (in this regard, we think R—especially with dplyr

 —is superior to, say, SAS or Stata).
 While one could read the book without running code, we strongly encourage you to run code in some places, even if just to be able to do some of the exercises.
-After some initial set-up (see Section 1.2.1), every analysis in the book can be produced by copying and pasting the code into R and the book has been written so that the code in any chapter can be run independently of that in other chapters (though code later in a chapter may depend on that earlier in the chapter).
+After some initial set-up (see Section 1.2), every analysis in the book can be produced by copying and pasting the code into R and the book has been written so that the code in any chapter can be run independently of that in other chapters (though code later in a chapter may depend on that earlier in the chapter).

 Second, we believe that some investment in R is worthwhile even if you will remain a dedicated user of, say, Stata.
 Even a dedicated Stata user is likely to benefit from the ability to read SAS, as co-authors may use it, and authors of papers may supply SAS code.
 As R’s popularity increases, the ability to read R is likely to become more important.
 Already R is a kind of lingua franca in much of statistics, including (along with Python) machine learning.

 Finally, the researcher who is a “dedicated user of X” is probably an endangered species.
-Most emerging researchers will likely need to use multiple statistical languages over their careers and R is a good candidate to be one of those.5
+Most emerging researchers will likely need to use multiple statistical languages over their careers and R is a good candidate to be one of those.4

-B.2 Data management
+C.2 Data management

-B.2.1 Data storage
+C.2.2 Data storage approaches

 - Text files

-- Package-specific storage
+- Package-specific binary data formats

 - Relational databases